-Usually, structured finance products and the respective vehicles are organised under non-Swiss law, and accordingly, investor claims and remedies are as a rule governed by foreign law.
+Usually, structured finance products and the respective vehicles are organised under non-Swiss law, and accordingly, investor claims and remedies are, as a rule, governed by foreign law.
 In recent years, there have been a handful of Swiss securitisation transactions.
-More specifically, auto lease asset-backed securitisation and credit card asset-backed securitisation transactions have used Swiss special purpose vehicles (SPVs).
-Asset-backed securities can be listed on the SIX Swiss Exchange on the basis of a listing prospectus.
-Alternatively, asset-backed securities may also be publicly offered (without a listing) in Switzerland on the basis of an issue prospectus.
-In either case, if the listing or issue prospectus of asset-backed securities contains incorrect or misleading information or omits required information, investors may bring a prospectus liability action under Swiss law against the issuer and any other person involved in the preparation of the prospectus.
+More specifically, auto lease asset-backed securitisation and credit card assetbacked securitisation transactions have used Swiss special purpose vehicles (SPVs).
+Asset-backed securities can be admitted to trading on the SIX Swiss Exchange on the basis of a prospectus.
+Alternatively, asset-backed securities may also be publicly offered (without an admission to trading) in Switzerland on the basis of a prospectus and a key information document.
+In either case, if the prospectus or the key information document of asset-backed securities contains incorrect or misleading information or information not satisfying statutory requirements, investors may bring a prospectus liability action under Swiss law against the issuer and any other person involved in the preparation of the prospectus or key information document.

-If a structured finance transaction leads to the public issuance of debt securities by a Swiss issuer (eg, a Swiss SPV), the holders of such debt securities, as a matter of mandatory Swiss law, form a 'community of bondholders', irrespective of the law governing the relevant debt securities.
-The existence of a community of bondholders generally does not prevent individual bondholders from independently exercising their rights against the issuer, unless a contrary resolution has been passed by a meeting of the bondholders, or rights have been transferred to a duly appointed representative of the bondholders.
+If a structured finance transaction leads to the public issuance of debt securities by a Swiss issuer (eg, a Swiss SPV), the holders of these debt securities, as a matter of mandatory Swiss law, form a 'community of bondholders', irrespective of the law governing the relevant debt securities.
+The existence of a community of bondholders generally does not prevent individual bondholders from independently exercising their rights against the issuer, unless a contrary resolution has been passed by a meeting of the bondholders or rights have been transferred to a duly appointed representative of the bondholders.